mhykari/Devops-Test-Projects/docker-gitlab-registry/README.md

 gitlab-runner register<br />
 gitlab-runner verify<br />
 <br />
-* Change the gitlab runner config.toml if you are using the docker runner.<br />
+* Change the gitlab runner config.toml in ~/.gitlab-runner/config.toml if you are using the docker runner.<br />
 <br />
 5- Use the project and gitlab-ci.ynm file in repo tu build and deploy the java api test project<br />
 <br />